buelowp/qtlifx/README.md

 * This library does not support zones or tiles yet.
 That may come in the future, but for now, I don't have any to test against.
 * The get/set API is incomplete still, and does not support a lot of the set functions provided by the LIFX API.
   * e.g. reboot/set label/set group.
-* There is no push notifications here, the lights won't tell us if someone else changes them.
+* LIFX doesn't do push notifications, the lights won't tell us if some other app changes them.
-  * One solution is to query the lights every now and then to ask what's going on.